sholaybhature/chess.js-track-pieces/README.md

 Given the chess moves list, it gives the final squares of the pieces.

-Why was this needed: chess.js doesn't track individual pieces and it's difficult to track using the chess.js method as it only gives the piece, but not the original square of the piece.
+Why was this needed: chess.js doesn't track individual pieces and it's difficult to track using the chess.js methods as it only gives the piece, but not the original square of the piece.

 ## Example Code